Re-engineered and automated 21 CFR Part 11-compliant business processes for a leading CRO

 The client, a global leader in clinical contract research and laboratory services, offers innovative R&D solutions and comprehensive central laboratory services for clinical studies.
-With a staff strength of about 4000, its operations and facilities are spread throughout North America, Europe and Asia.
+With staff strength of about 4000, its operations and facilities are spread throughout North America, Europe, and Asia.

 - Automate business processes

 The client had grown inorganically by acquiring laboratory units across different geographies.
 Therefore, the company did not operate as a single global entity; each business unit operated as a stand-alone site using its existing processes and systems.
 Multiple platforms and multiple independent applications were in use.
 Ensuring data integrity was cumbersome and difficult and resulted in data duplication, which in turn made reconciliation impossible.
 The organization lost business from pharmaceutical majors, which required CROs to seamlessly replicate trials at multiple geographies.